Jialin-Bi/Topological-index/README.md

-# Topological-index
-Multiscale topological indices

-Multiscale topological indices for the quantitative prediction of SARS CoV-2 binding affinity change upon mutations
+# Multiscale topological indices for the quantitative prediction of SARS CoV-2 binding affinity change upon mutations

 This manual is for the code implementation of the paper "Multiscale topological indices for the quantitative prediction of SARS CoV-2 binding affinity change upon mutations".
 Preparation